sys-design-interview/sys-design-interview.github.io/metrics-monitoring.md

   tiered storage approach:
   * data for the last ~4 hours are stored in memory (with write-ahead-log)
   * after that, it is moved to bigtable (using the data in write-ahead-log)
-  * data more than ~6-12 months can be moved to even cheaper storage)
+  * data more than ~6-12 months can be moved to even cheaper storage (if available)
   * querying should be aware of these tiers and send+collect the results accordingly.
 * Flesh out the alerting system design.